Floorp-Projects/Floorp/docs/setup/configuring_build_options.rst

 .. note::

-   **Note**: The build system automatically makes an intelligent guess for how many CPU cores to use when building.
+   The build system automatically makes an intelligent guess for how many CPU cores to use when building.
 The option below is typically not needed.